 Ingredients you’ll need

-- Carrots-give moisture and sweetness besides being one of the main delicious ingredients.
+- Carrots-They give moisture and sweetness besides being one of the main delicious ingredients.

 - Bananas– They give natural sweetness to these muffins besides being one of the main flavors.